 Executive Producers for BBC Studios Distribution HENRIETTA HURFORD-JONES and NATHAN WADDINGTON

-To create a full length program, we recommend pairing Mimi and the Mountain Dragon in Concert with The Snowman in Concert, Peter and the Wolf, or other works from Wise Music Classical’s rental catalogue.
+To create a full length program, we recommend pairing Mimi and the Mountain Dragon in Concert with The Snowman in Concert, How the Grinch Stole Christmas!, Peter and the Wolf, or other works from Wise Music Classical’s rental catalogue.
 Our curated programming recommendations are available by category:

 - Animal-Themed Music

 - Children’s Concert Music (for Narrator and Orchestra)